kmd-k/git-plus-points/README.md

 char z[5] = {'B', 'O', 'N', 'U', 'S'};
 ```

-To help you on your journey, fill-up the memory map given the declaration above.
+Like any treasure hunt, you need a map!
+To help you on your journey, fill-up this ***memory map*** given the declaration above.
 Below is the format:

 |        | Value | Address |
 |:------:|:-----:|:-------:|